 The images below illustrate the performance of the Questar 172mm positive lens with an APS-C camera.
 Vignetting is significant in the corners.
 A more powerful focal reducer or a full frame sensor with this reducer will be of little practical benefit.

-Next is a composite photo of the moon at sharp focus in the center of
+Next is a composite photo of the Moon at sharp focus in the center of the

 Composite of three Moon images focused only once for the Moon in the center of the image.